NTNU-IHB/FMU-proxy/README.md

 It is no surprise that invoking FMUs on the JVM implies a certain performance overhead.
 That is why a server implementation of FMU-proxy has also been implemented in C++.

-The implementation uses the C++-library [_FMI4cpp](https://github.com/SFI-Mechatronics/FMI4cpp) for interacting with FMUs.
+The implementation uses the C++ library [FMI4cpp](https://github.com/SFI-Mechatronics/FMI4cpp) for interacting with FMUs.

 The implementation supports Thrift and gRPC.
 Both servers and clients are available.
 The clients share a common interface with the FMI wrapper, making it possible to interchangably use local and remote FMUs in your code..